Skip Global navigation and goto content

 • Abdominal pain and/or redness, swelling or soreness of the genitals

-• Even if you have not experienced any of the above, but HAVE had sexual contact or are concerned that you are infected, it is ALWAYS best to be tested.
+Some STDs cause nosigns or symptoms in many people.
+Even if you have not experienced any of the above, but have had sexual contact or are concerned that you are infected, it is always best to be tested.